hhatch/feasst/README_html.rst

    :target: https://pages.nist.gov/feasst
    :align: right

-The features available in the Text Interface are summarized as follows:
+The features available in the :doc:`/plugin/text_interface` are summarized as follows:

 Monte Carlo simulation techniques